Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Curvature definitions

 In definition \eqref{eq:AFRC} we may choose to only take a subset of all cycles into account; in particular, we will consider the following class of curvatures:

 Restricting AFRC to cycles up to a certain length is supported by the idea that Ricci curvature should be a local property.
 This is also satisfied by other notions of discrete curvature such as ORC and Bakry-\'{E}mery curvature, which only depend on cycles of length $n\leq 5$.
 In this article we mainly work with $\AF{n}$ with $n\in \lbrace 3,4\rbrace$, which are the first augmentations of FRC that give a non-trivial improvement over FRC in a number of applications while still being computationally efficient; in addition to being more expensive, we have found $\AF{5}$ to be less effective in community detection -- see Appendix Figures \ref{fig:AppC_1} and \ref{fig:AppC_2}.
 We believe the poorer performance is due to the higher number of 5-cycles that contain between-community edges, which blurs the curvature difference between inter- and intra-community edges. \\ ~ \\ For certain choices of cycles, definition \eqref{eq:AFRC} for the AFRC reduces to known extensions of FRC.
-For instance, the curvature $\mathcal{F}(e)+3\cdot\#\lbrace \text{3-cycles $\ni e$}\rbrace = \AF{3}(e)$ was proposed in \cite{samal2018comparative} as a more expressive variant of Forman's curvature in graphs and networks.
+For instance, the curvature $\mathcal{F}(e)+3\cdot\#\lbrace \text{3-cycles $\ni e$}\rbrace = \AF{3}(e)$ was proposed in \cite{samal2018comparative} as a variant of Forman's curvature in graphs and networks.
 In \cite{tee2021enhanced, weber2018coarse}, it was observed that in graphs where any two cycles share at most one edge -- these graphs are called quasi-convex in \cite{forman2003bochner} and independent short-cycle graphs in \cite{tee2021enhanced} --, Forman's curvature simplifies to $\mathcal{F}(e)+\sum_{n\geq 3}(6-n)\cdot \text{\#$\lbrace \text{$n$-cycles}\ni e\rbrace$}$.
 This expression can provide a simple estimate for edges whose neighborhoods are expected to be ``almost quasi-convex'', but in general it differs from AFRC.
-In \cite{jost2021characterizations}, Jost and M\"{u}nch studied different choices of weighted cycles when augmenting a graph. \\ ~ \\ Finally, we note that equation \eqref{eq:AFRC} can be written explicitly as an augmentation of FRC as follows:
+In \cite{jost2021characterizations}, Jost and M\"{u}nch studied different choices of weighted cycles when augmenting a graph. \\ ~ \\ Finally, we present a rewriting of equation \eqref{eq:AFRC} as an explicit augmentation of FRC: